yevheniyc/Autodidact/1i_AWS_ET_Lynda/README.md

 - Resource and Application monitoring service
 - Monitor resources immediately and automatically
 - Monitor resource utilization, performance, traffic load demand
-- Allows to gather and graph resource metrics such CPU utilization, disk I/O, and network traffic
+- Allows to gather and graph resource metrics such as CPU utilization, disk I/O, and network traffic
 - Allows to set alarms when specific metric thresholds are breached, which can then trigger an action such as sending notifications or even kick-off a process to automatically handle the issue such as add or remove another resource.